life2free/express-mongodb-api/README.md

 You can use the API in two way:

-1. The API already be published on heroku, it can accessed on [here]() directory.
+1. Use the published API.
+The API already be published on heroku, it can accessed on [here]().
 2. Clone this project and run on local machine, use the api on local server.
-These following instructions will give you guidance how to get a copy of the api and run on your local machine.
+The following instructions will give you guidance how to get a copy of the project and run the api on your local machine.

 #### Installing